ARMmbed/mbed-os-example-client/README.md

 ```

 ### Non listed board support

-Apart from the listed configurations, this example can work on other mbed OS supported hardware boards which support any of the given network interface including Ethernet, WiFi, Mesh (6LoWPAN) or Thread, provided the configuration fulfills condition that the target hardware has TLS entropy implemented for it
+Apart from the listed configurations, this example can work on other mbed OS supported hardware boards which support any of the given network interface including Ethernet, WiFi, Mesh (6LoWPAN) or Thread, provided the configuration fulfills condition that the target hardware has TLS entropy implemented for it.
 On devices where hardware entropy is not present, TLS is disabled by default.
 This would result in compile time failures or linking failures.

-  - To learn why entropy is required, read the [TLS Porting guide](https://docs.mbed.com/docs/mbed-os-handbook/en/5.2/advanced/tls_porting/).
+To learn why entropy is required, read the [TLS Porting guide](https://docs.mbed.com/docs/mbed-os-handbook/en/5.2/advanced/tls_porting/).

-Also, the complete example configuration of mbed Client, selected network interface and mbed OS components must fit into hardware's given memory size (Flash size and RAM size).
+Also, the complete example configuration of mbed Client, the selected network interface and mbed OS components must fit into hardware's given memory size (Flash size and RAM size).

-**NOTE** On non-K64F boards, there is no unregistration functionality and button presses are simulated through timer ticks incrementing every 15 seconds.
+<span class="notes">**Note:** On non-K64F boards, there is no unregistration functionality and button presses are simulated through timer ticks incrementing every 15 seconds.</span>

-**NOTE** To see how different targets are built please see the supplied `build_all.sh script`.
+<span class="notes">**Note:** To see how different targets are built please see the supplied `build_all.sh script`.</span>

 ### Client credentials

-To register the application with the Connector service, you need to create and set the client side certificate.
+To register the application with the mbed Device Connector service, you need to create and set the client side certificate.

 1. Go to [mbed Device Connector](https://connector.mbed.com) and log in with your mbed account.
 1. On mbed Device Connector, go to [My Devices > Security credentials](https://connector.mbed.com/#credentials) and click the **Get my device security credentials** to get new credentials for your device.
-1. Replace the contents in the `security.h` file of this project's directory with the content copied above.
+1. Replace the contents in the `security.h` file of this project's folder with the content copied above.

 ### IP address setup

 This example uses IPv4 to communicate with the [mbed Device Connector Server](https://api.connector.mbed.com) except for 6LoWPAN ND and Thread.
 However, you can easily change it to IPv6 by changing the `mbed_app.json` you make:

 ```
     "target_overrides": {
         "*": {